hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

 `open$proc`
 It means the system call "open" with a limited tpye "proc", the name is determined by the writer, the limit is determined by the follow-up argument, the format of the arguement as follow:
 `ArgumentName ArgumentType[Limit]`
 ArgumentName is the name of Argument, and ArgumentType is the type of it.
-In my example, there are several types of argument just like string, flags, etc.The "[Limit]" will limit the value of the argument, syzkaller will generate a random value if it's not specific.
+In my example, there are several types of argument just like string, flags, etc. The "[Limit]" will limit the value of the argument, syzkaller will generate a random value if it's not specific.
 ```
 mode flags[proc_open_mode]
 proc_open_mode = ...